-4 Though some small localities use French street names, and some locations have alternative Maori or European names, these do not change the way addresses are used.
+Though some small localities use French street names, and some locations have alternative Maori or European names, these do not change the way addresses are used.
+If necessary, addresses in different languages would be managed as aliases.

 Annex A (normative): Abstract Test Suites